Opticians Association of Ohio Bylaws

 Section 7: Application for Membership shall be submitted, accompanied by the dues in

 effect for the membership category, to OAO for processing.

 Section 8: Membership terminates when dues remain unpaid after the due date, or when a

 member no longer conforms to the membership requirements.

 Election of Officers – The elected officers of the OAO shall be President, Vice President and Secretary–Treasurer.
 All officers must be a member in good standing for at least one year, be elected at the Annual Meeting and hold office until their successors be elected and qualified.
 The office of President can only be held by those individuals who have served as the, Vice President or Past President, or as determined by the Board of Trustees.
 The elected officers may serve up to two (2) consecutive one-year terms, or as so determined by the Board of Trustees.

 Article VI – Board of Trustees

-Section 1: In addition to the Executive Board, which includes the President, Vice President, Secretary Treasurer and Immediate Past President, the Board of Trustees shall also consist of five (5) At-Large members, which may include one (1) associate or affiliate members, elected by the membership.
+Section 1: In addition to the Executive Board, which includes the President, Vice President, Secretary-Treasurer, and Immediate Past President, the Board of Trustees shall also consist of five (5) At-Large members and up to a maximum of eleven (11) AT-Large members.
+One (1) AT-Large member may be an associate or affiliate member.
+All AT-Large members are elected by the membership.